MArhamAA1422/b6-learning/react/design-pattern.md

 #### Facade / Adapter-like wrappers around UI libraries
 Small wrapper components that adapt an external library component to your app’s props or styling system (common in shadCN or AntD wrappers).

-## shadCN ui/select
-This file defines a custom, styled Select component system — built on top of **Radix UI** (a low-level, accessible headless component library).

-Radix UI gives unstyled building blocks: `SelectPrimitive.Root`, shadCN adds other stuffs (such as styling).

-This file uses a **Compound Component Pattern** combined with a **Wrapper** (Adapter / Facade) Pattern.

 ## Why DP in React
 Some common challenges that a React developer faces are:
 - Creating reusable components